F.E.A.R.: F.E.A.R.

 we were setting out to make a really over-the-top John Woo style action movie with the intense combat.
 Combat is something all shooters have, but we felt that nobody had quite nailed that sense you get in a John Woo movie of just the insanity.

-As well as its core first-person shooter gameplay, F.E.A.R. is also a psychological horror, and was specifically influenced by Japanese horror, with the developers citing films such as Ringu (1998), Memento Mori (1999), Kairo (2001), The Eye (2002), Ju-On: The Grudge (2002), and Dark Water (2002), as well as Koji Suzuki's 1991 novel Ringu (on which the 1998 film was based).
+As well as its core first-person shooter gameplay, F.E.A.R. is also a psychological horror, and was specifically influenced by Japanese horror, with the developers citing films such as Ring (1998), Memento Mori (1999), Pulse (2001), The Eye (2002), Ju-On: The Grudge (2002), and Dark Water (2002), as well as Koji Suzuki's 1991 novel Ring (on which the 1998 film was based).
 The main source of the game's horror is Alma Wade.
-In terms of influences, she is often assumed to have been inspired by Samara from The Ring (the American remake of Ringu).
+In terms of influences, she is often assumed to have been inspired by Samara from The Ring (the American remake of Ring).
 Hubbard, however, explains that Alma "was born out of a tradition of eerie, faceless female ghosts" and not "as an answer to any specific movie character".
 Although he does acknowledge that Alma "bears some visual resemblance to the ghosts in Dark Water or Séance", he points out that "creepy little girls have been freaking [him] out since The Shining".
 Alma was named after Alma Mobley from Peter Straub's novel Ghost Story (1979).

 The game's AI was the culmination of work which Monolith Productions had begun with The Operative: No One Lives Forever (2000) and No One Lives Forever 2: A Spy in H.A.R.M.'s Way (2002).
 In developing the AI routines, the team's main goal was to try to match the NPCs' intelligence with the player's skill level.
 According to Jeff Orkin, senior AI engineer, "our goal is not to have the players dominated by the AI, but we want them to learn to respect the AI so much that even the easy kills provide a sense of accomplishment."